asemiashkin/linkeeper/README.md

 # linkeeper
 #### Ktor-driven (https://ktor.io) Simple REST service for the links storage.

-_Shadow plugin requires at gradle 5.0 version.
+_Shadow plugin requires at least gradle 5.0 version.
 You can use gradle wrapper instead._

 To start the app, use
 ```